-Damien Claire is the Group's Chief Sales and Marketing Officer.
+DAMIEN CLAIRE is the Group's Chief Sales and Marketing Officer.
 Prior to joining Atlantic Sapphire, Mr. Claire was the President of Platina Seafood, Inc. Mr. Claire's experience includes positions in several industries around the world.
-From 2009 to 2014, he served as Sales/Analyst for South Pacific Specialties in Miami.
+From 2009 to 2014, he served as Sales/Analyst for South Officer he held the position as Director of Aquaculture Pacific Specialties in Miami.
 From 2004 to 2008 he also acted as Vice President of Business Development for Global Outsourcing in Chile.
-Mr. Claire earned a Bachelor's Degree in Computer Science and Business Administration from Lander University in South Carolina.
+Damien earned a Bachelor's Degree in Computer Science and Business Administration from Lander University in South Carolina.